Luukuton/Ryuuri-tiralab2021/documentation/testing.md

 gradlew test
 ```
 Unit tests are basically instantaneous and make sure that the algorithm and image utility both are working correctly.
-The JavaFX GUI has been excluded from these.
+The JavaFX GUI and the Main class have been excluded from these.

 The tests are made mainly with the help of pre-generated data and seeds for the random number generator.
 ImageUtil class is tested with two images found in the test resources.